tonicpow/go-tonicpow/README.md

 ## Contributing

-If you're looking for a JS version, checkout [this package](https://github.com/tonicpow/tonicpow-js)
+If you're looking for a library using JavaScript, checkout [tonicpow-js](https://github.com/tonicpow/tonicpow-js)

 View the [contributing guidelines](CONTRIBUTING.md) and follow the [code of conduct](CODE_OF_CONDUCT.md).